ethanaire/Travel-Reservation-System/README.md

 ## Data Preprocessing Execution:

+- The given datasets are currently in `.csv` format whose possible delimiter (tab `\t` or commas `,`) and quotechar problems should be handled before being imported into each table.

+- Besides, PostgreSQL only accepts `DATE` values in `YYYY-MM-DD` format while all available date-related values are in `DD-MM_YYYY`.
+Data type transformation is also required for valid data importing.

-To install dependencies:
+- To install dependencies:
 ```bash
 pip install -r requirements.txt
 ```
-To execute the full pipeline, run:
+- To execute the python file, run:

 ```bash
 python data_preprocessing.py